A guide to bankruptcy in Canada

-To file for bankruptcy, you need to speak to a Licensed Insolvency Trustee.
+To file for bankruptcy, you need to speak to a Licensed Insolvency Trustee in Canada.
 By Canadian law, they are the only people who can file for bankruptcy on your behalf.
 Not only can they help you to file for bankruptcy, but they can also recommend any other possible alternatives for you.

 Your Trustee will ask you to provide details of your current financial situation and, if bankruptcy is the best option for you, they will start bankruptcy proceedings.
 It’s important to know that filing for bankruptcy isn’t free – there are fees involved – but your Trustee will go through all of this before moving forward.

 Usually, the first question that everyone asks when applying for bankruptcy is, ‘Will I lose everything?’
 The simple answer to this is NO.

 The type of debts that bankruptcy nullifies include: